krzemienski/awesome-from-stars/README.md

 * [patrickclery/firetv](https://github.com/patrickclery/firetv): Tools for Amazon Fire TV
 * [joelpalmer/firetv-controller](https://github.com/joelpalmer/firetv-controller): Control any Fire TV or any Android device on your network via ADB
 * [blank-blank/firetv-pipeline](https://github.com/blank-blank/firetv-pipeline): A pipeline to deliver a Firetv app via jenkins.
+* [ZaneH/firetv-remote](https://github.com/ZaneH/firetv-remote): A web app that can control your Amazon FireTV (Stick).
+Just startup Node, fill in your device's IP address and use your web browser as a remote.
+(Enable ADB debugging)
 * [amzn/firetv-sample-touch-app](https://github.com/amzn/firetv-sample-touch-app): This sample Android project demonstrates how to build the main UI of a Fire TV application in order to support both Touch interactions and Remote D-Pad controls.
+* [AnthonyGress/FireTV-Toolkit](https://github.com/AnthonyGress/FireTV-Toolkit): A cross platform desktop app written in Typescript/Node using React and Electron.
+FireTV-Toolkit is a GUI for adb and can be used to modify android devices such as firesticks.
 * [rhcp011235/firetv_bootloader_unlock](https://github.com/rhcp011235/firetv_bootloader_unlock): Opensource Amazon FireTv Bootloader Unlock Tool
+* [crelies/FireTVKit](https://github.com/crelies/FireTVKit): Discovering your FireTV and controlling the built-in media player is now easy and reactive
 * [system76/firmware-open](https://github.com/system76/firmware-open): System76 Open Firmware
 * [hanton/Fisheye](https://github.com/hanton/Fisheye): Open Source iOS 360 Degree Panorama Video Player.
 (HTY360Player is renamed to Fisheye)
 * [jasontbradshaw/flac2mp3](https://github.com/jasontbradshaw/flac2mp3): A multithreaded Python script for converting flac files to mp3 files on Linux and OS X.